 - Shadow Gallade with Low Kick and Close Combat

-Note: Shadow Machamp and Shadow Entei outperform all of the best, non-Mega counters.
+Note: Shadow Machamp, Shadow Entei, and Shadow Moltres outperform all of the best, non-Mega counters.
 If you are able to coordinate the use of either Mega Charizard X, Mega Charizard Y, and/or Mega Houndoom, they will boost all Fire type attackers on the field, making Fire types more competitive.

 How many players does it take to beat Cobalion in Pokémon Go?